Carmel Contested & Uncontested Adoption Attorneys

 Whether seeking to adopt a step-child or fighting a biological parent for adoption rights in a private adoption, it is important that you protect you and your family’s rights during this time.
 Contested adoptions can bring long, drawn out legal processes with them, which is why it is so crucial to have representation you can rely on.
 When parents refuse to give up their parent rights, it typically leads to a contested adoption.
 The court may still go over the parent and approve the adoption, but it will require careful legal petitioning and incisive guidance.

-Meet with a Hamilton County Adoption Attorney Today
+Meet with a Indianapolis Adoption Attorney Today

 Are you facing a complex adoption proceeding?
 Whether you need counsel throughout a step-parent adoption or guidance on how to obtain visitation rights as a grandparent, Hollingsworth Roberts Means can provide the support you are seeking.
 We have extensive experience with adoption and third party custody issues.
 Our team brings years of insight and experience to the table and always puts our clients first.
 Want more information on adoption or visitation rights?

 Contact our Carmel adoption lawyers at 317.DIVORCE and schedule an appointment to discuss your case.
-Hollingsworth Roberts Means serves clients throughout Central Indiana, including, Fishers, Noblesville, and Hamilton County.
+Hollingsworth Roberts Means serves clients throughout Central Indiana, including, Indianapolis, Fishers, Noblesville, and Hamilton County.